 SP289—THE BIG SHOW (4 CREDITS) Prerequisite: EB268, SP139, SP215, SP229.
 In this capstone course students apply lighting and sound design techniques and theory to present a final project consisting of audio, lighting, and visual displays technologies for a music program.

 AC110—ACCOUNTING PRINCIPLES I (4 CREDITS) Prerequisite: None.
-In this introduction to financial accounting and the basic accounting cycle, students analyze transactions, prepare accountants’ worksheets and related financial statements, and account for cash and receivables.
+In this introduction course to financial accounting and the basic accounting cycle, students analyze transactions, prepare accountants’ worksheets and related financial statements, and account for cash and receivables.

 CM070 — WRITING 121 LAB (2 CREDITS) Prerequisite: None; co-requisite to CM121.
 This course provides intensive instruction and practice in writing coherent paragraphs and essays for specific audiences; the writing lab includes the drafting, revision, and editing processes as well as instruction in grammar, mechanics, and usage.
 Students develop college-level writing skills.